+SPORTS PSYCHOLOGY

-SPORTS PSYCHOLOGY .5 Credit Grade: 11-12 Local Exam
+Grade: 11-12

-SUGGESTED PREREQUISITE: Completion of Social Studies 9, 10 & 11
+PREREQUISITE: Completion of Social Studies 9, 10 & 11.
+Students should participate in a sport

 This course will provide students with knowledge about psychological factors that affect performance in sports such as motivation, concentration, focus, confidence, anxiety and relaxation.
 Students will also be introduced to mental skills that will enhance performance, make athletic participation more enjoyable, and learn skills that can be transferred to other aspects of their lives.
 Specific skills to be covered in this class will include: how to set measurable goals and strategies to achieve them, visualization and imagery techniques, leadership, team-building, and how to best cope and recover from injuries.